melisplatform/melis-platform-frameworks/README.md

     'index-path' => []
 ],
 ```
-'index-path' must set the path of the application index.php file for example 'laravel/public/index.php'
+'index-path' must set the path of the application index.php file inside /thirdparty in the root directory, for example 'laravel/public/index.php'
-not including the /thirdparty directory in the path.
+do not include the /thirdparty directory in the path.

 ### Service and implementation
 This module has a service MelisPlatformService to call in order to get a response from